python/cpython/README.rst

 Proposals for enhancement
 -------------------------

-If you have a proposal to change Python, you may want to send an email to the `comp.lang.python`_ or `python-ideas`_ mailing lists for initial feedback.
+If you have a proposal to improve Python, you may want to send an email to the `comp.lang.python`_ or `python-ideas`_ mailing lists for initial feedback.
 A Python Enhancement Proposal (PEP) may be submitted if your idea gains ground.
 All current PEPs, as well as guidelines for submitting a new PEP, are listed at